Computation of the Lambda function for a finite Galois extension: Computation of where is a finite local Galois group

 Since $V$ is abelian, we can write $\widehat{V}\cong V$.
 This implies that there are exactly three nontrivial characters of $V$ and they are quadratic.
 By class field theory we can consider them as quadratic characters of $F^\times$.
-This each quadratic character determines a quadratic extension of $F$.
+Each of these quadratic characters determines a quadratic extension of $F$.
 Thus there are three quadratic subextensions $L_i/F$ in $K/F$, where $i=1,2,3$.
 We denote $L_1/F$ the unramified extension whereas $L_2/F$ and $L_3/F$ are tamely ramified.
 Then we can write

 for all $i\in\{1,2,3\}$.
 The group $V$ has four characters $\chi_i$, $i=0,\cdots, 3$, where $\chi_0\equiv 1$ and $\chi_i(i=1,2,3)$ are three characters of $V$ such that $\mathrm{Gal}(K/L_i)$ is the kernel of $\chi_i$, in other words, $\chi_i$ is the quadratic character of $F^\times/N_{L_i/F}(L_{i}^{\times})$.